riganti/dotvvm-docs/Pages/concepts/security/authentication-and-authorization/overview.md

 Note that the `Context.Authorize` method has several optional parameters - you can enforce the user to be a member of specific roles, or comply with specific ASP.NET Core Authorization policies, or be authenticated via specified authentication scheme.

 If you want the same permission check for all pages, you can place the `Authorize` method call to the [master page](~/pages/concepts/layout/master-pages) viewmodel.
 If you override the `Init` method in page viewmodels, make sure to properly call `await base.Init(context);` so the check is applied.

+> If you use the same base view model for the login page, you might cause an infinite redirect loop when you call `Context.Authorize` in OnInit.
+> To avoid it, you'll need to suppress the Authorize call, for instance by placing it into a protected virtual method which you can override to do nothing.

 ### Obtaining the context in static commands